bookla/video-carousel/README.md

 3.<b> Put files in the right place  </b>
 - Create a new folder
-- In that folder paste the three python files
+- In that folder paste the two python files
 - Create a folder inside this folder named "source"
 - Paste input videos into the source folder